 Three men aged 77, 44, and 37, and three women aged 52, 25, and 29, were released on bail after they were questioned on suspicion of manslaughter.

 Last night (Tuesday 13 August) two men, aged 56 and 64, and three women, aged 19, 20 and 28, were also released on bail over the same inquiry.

 Six people are still being questioned by Police following the death of an elderly woman shortly after she was moved from a Nottingham care home.

 86 year old Ivy Atkin died in last November soon after being moved from from the Autumn Grange residential home in Sherwood Rise, when it suddenly closed down.

 Nottinghamshire Police arrested 11 people on suspicion of manslaughter and five of them have now been released on bail pending further inquiries .

 An investigation into the standard of care provided to residents at Autumn Grange is also under way and police are working closely with partner agencies to establish if any criminal offences took place.

-86 year old Ivy Atkin died in November last year, just after she had been moved following the closure of the Autumn Grange residential home in Sherwood Rise.
+Ivy Atkin, 86, died in November 2012 shortly after the closure of Autumn Grange Residential Home in Sherwood Rise.

-An investigation into the standard of care provided to residents at Autumn Grange is also under way and police are working closely with partner agencies to establish if any criminal offences took place."
+Nottinghamshire Police says an investigation into the standard of care provided to residents at Autumn Grange is also under way.